 Praca do Giraldo

-Between 1475 – 1550, the Church of St. Francis is a must-visit for those looking for things to do in Evora Portugal.
+Built between 1475 – 1550, the Gothic-style Church of St. Francis is a must-visit for those looking for things to do in Evora Portugal.
 As you enter, you will immediately notice that the church is immense and has a single vaulted nave.
 The Church of St. Francis is the largest of its kind in all of Portugal.
-The main draw, however, is the small room behind the altar.
+The main draw of this Evora attraction, however, is the small room behind the altar.
 There is a spectacularly decorated altar hidden from the main area of the church.
 This is the location of that draws many visitors to the Church of St. Francis, the Chapel of Bones.

 Don’t Do a Day Trip to Evora!

-Evora is an easy day trip to Evora from Cascais.
-If you are coming from Lisbon, the drive would be even shorter at only 1.5 hours from Lisbon, Evora is easy.
-However, for a longer trip, like 10 days in Portugal, we would definitely turn our day trip to Evora to an overnight stay so we could have explored the city even more.
+Evora is an easy day trip from Lisbon.
+At only 1.5 hours from Lisbon, Evora is easy.
+However, for a longer trip, like 10 days in Portugal, we would definitely turn our day trip to Evora into an overnight stay.
+This way we could have explored the city even more.
 There are also many interesting sites just outside of Evora that we would have loved to visit if we had more time.